Club site rules

 13. Site roads

 a.
-Please drive your vehicle with particular consideration for pedestrians, including children and other vulnerable road users, who have priority over vehicles on our sites' roads.
+Please drive your vehicle with particular consideration for pedestrians, including children and other vulnerable road users, who have priority over vehicles on our sites’ roads.
 You must have a full current driving licence, insurance for the vehicle driven and follow the principles of road safety.
 Cars and motorhomes must have a valid road fund licence.
-Vehicle speeds should not exceed walking pace (5mph) and one way systems should be followed at all times.
-Please remember that other members' pitches are strictly "no-go" areas.
+Vehicle speeds should not exceed 5mph (that’s 1st gear), and one way systems should be followed at all times.
+Please remember that other members’ pitches are strictly ‘no-go’ areas.

 b.
-Bicycles, skateboards, scooters and roller skates are allowed on sites although, of course, consideration should be shown to other visitors.
-For the safety and consideration of others, we don't allow the use of petrol or electrical recreational ride-on equipment.
-No cycling or skating is permitted on site between the hours of dusk and dawn, as determined by the site staff.
-Please observe any no cycling signs on site, such as around toilet blocks, and ensure that children are supervised at all times.
-Remember that the principles of road safety should be observed and special care should be taken when cycling onto and off roadways.
-Please ask the site staff about designated cycle routes nearby
+Non-motorised recreational ride on equipment is allowed on sites although consideration should be shown to other visitors at all times when using this equipment.
+No ride on equipment is permitted on-site between the hours of dusk and dawn, as determined by the Site Staff.
+Please observe any no ride on signs on-site, such as around toilet blocks, and ensure that children are supervised at all times.
+Remember that the principles of road safety should be observed and special care should be taken when cycling on and off roadways.
+Please ask the site staff about designated cycle routes nearby.

 14. Booking your pitch in advance

 a.
-On most sites we are not able to reserve specific pitches or hardstandings
+We are not able to reserve specific pitches.

 c.
-Bookings must be made in the name of the person who is going to be staying on the site.
+Bookings must be made in the name of the person who is going to be staying on-site.

 d.
 We ask that if you are unable to take up your site bookings that you give as much notice as possible when cancelling or amending so that others can take advantage of the pitch.
-The minimum notice required for any cancellation is currently 72 hours from 12 noon on your arrival date.
-Visitors who cancel inside 72 hours, or fail to arrive at a booked pitch on more than one occasion between 1 January - 31 December will be contacted by The Club.
+The minimum notice required for any cancellation is currently 72 hours from 12 midday on your arrival date.
+Visitors who cancel inside 72 hours, or fail to arrive at a booked pitch on more than one occasion between 1 January and 31 December will be contacted by the Club.
 Persistent late notice cancellations may result in a 14-day membership suspension and the cancellation of any forward bookings.